-True, there are diversities of genius, and not all manifest the energizing and masterful quality of action.
+It is true that there are diversities of genius and not all manifest the energizing and masterful quality of action.
 But genius is always new, always original, and touches with apparent ease some level of achievement and expresses almost unconsciously that kind of faculty which is the despair of the merely clever and assiduous.
 How often it baffles and depresses the ambitious!
 That is an incident of its nature, not its aim.
-Its mission is to carry the world on and lead humanity up from the sordid and commonplace to the beautiful and noble in nature and man.
-It leaves in the hearts of men a disquieting dissatisfaction and pathetic longing for that which in their best moments they claim as their own but cannot reach.
+Its mission is to carry the world on and lead humanity up from the sordid and commonplace to the beautiful and noble in nature and person.
+It leaves in the hearts of people a disquieting dissatisfaction and pathetic longing for that which in their best moments they claim as their own but cannot reach.

-Observing the effect of the magnetism of the will of genius impressing itself irresistibly and indifferently upon the learned and illiterate alike, it is not difficult to understand and give complete assent to those forceful words of the Master: "He who gets knowledge by certain intuition lays hands upon its various forms with supreme rapidity, by fierce effort of will."
-Let us revolve that statement a little in its application to the genius, apart from any particular occult significance, since it is so truly representative of him; for in considering this worldly phenomenon of the will in commanding and original action, the impression I seek to convey to the neophyte will be enhanced.
+Observing the effect of the magnetism of the will of genius impressing itself irresistibly and indifferently upon the learned and illiterate alike, it is not difficult to understand and give complete assent to those forceful words of the Master: "One who gets knowledge by certain intuition lays hands upon its various forms with supreme rapidity, by fierce effort of will."
+Let us revolve that statement a little in its application to the genius, apart from any particular occult significance, since it is so truly representative of them.
+For in considering this worldly phenomenon of the will in commanding and original action, the impression I seek to convey to the neophyte will be enhanced.

-The genius by certain intuition seizes upon the hidden secrets of mind and nature, and by fierce effort of will drags them forth to the light of day, giving them uncommon application and enriching some department of life in his singular handling of them.
-There is a divine extravagance in the way he does this, an autocratic procedure which fools criticize and wise men rejoice at.
+The genius, by certain intuition, seizes upon the hidden secrets of mind and nature, and by fierce effort of will drags them forth to the light of day, giving them uncommon application and enriching some department of life in their singular handling of them.
+There is a divine extravagance in the way they do this, an autocratic procedure which fools criticize and sages rejoice at.
 For the thing is good and ravishes the appreciative eye and heart.
 Indeed, there is nothing that so truly apprises us of the presence of divinity in human life.
-We may recall what was said by a scholar of his reading of Homer: his whole form appeared to himself to be enlarged and all nature which surrounded him diminished to atoms.
-Such is the effect upon men of a divine faculty informing a perfected and responsive personality resigning itself with perfect abandon to the overshadowing afflatus.
+We may recall what was said by a scholar of their reading of Homer: their whole form appeared to themselves to be enlarged and all nature which surrounded them diminished to atoms.
+Such is the effect upon those of a divine faculty informing a perfected and responsive personality resigning itself with perfect abandon to the overshadowing afflatus.

 So is it with the disciple who stands near to the Master.
-He may not possess the fiery quality of notable achievement.
-He may walk in humble paths and remain unknown.
-His will may not have that direction which attracts public attention; but awakened it must be and demonstrated actively in its sphere.
-To call a man of weak will a disciple is a misnomer.
+They may not possess the fiery quality of notable achievement.
+They may walk on humble paths and remain unknown.
+Their will may not have that direction which attracts public attention, but it must be awakened and demonstrated actively in its sphere.
+To call a person of weak will a disciple is a misnomer.
 If this is questioned, why do the Masters lay such emphasis upon the highest development of the will?
 It is the indispensable pivot of the structure of technical training they inculcate.
-And remembering how important is the will in the achievement of anything of value in the world, the necessity is at once seen for its superior education when a man begins to work upon himself in an interior way.
+Remembering how important the will is in the achievement of anything of value in the world, the necessity is at once seen for its superior education when a person begins to work upon themselves in an interior way.
 The will must be brought to that tension and glow at the heart of life which nothing on any plane can damp or hinder.